 During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of ask prices and for the Written Call and Put Options generally be on the basis of bid prices.
-After the initial offering period ends, such determination for the Purchased Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options generally be on the basis of ask prices.
-The ask side price generally represents the price at which dealers, market-makers or investors in the market are willing to sell a security and the bid side evaluation generally represents the price that dealers, market-makers or investors in the market are willing to pay to buy a security.
+After the initial offering period ends, such determination for the Purchased Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options generally be on the basis of bid prices and for the Written Call and Put Options generally be on the basis of ask prices.
+The ask side price generally represents the price at which dealers, market-makers or investors in the market are willing to sell a security and the bid side evaluation generally represents the price that dealers, market-makers or investors in the market are willing to buy a security.
 The bid side evaluation is lower than the ask side evaluation.
 As a result of this pricing method, unitholders should expect a decrease in the net asset value per unit on the day following the end of the initial offering period equal to the difference between the current ask side evaluation and bid side evaluation of the Options.